reddi1979s/macaddresslookup_api_py_client/README.md

-# macaddresslookup_api_py_client
+# MAC Address Vendor lookup CLI

-This simple python script can be used to query https://macaddress.io/ to get vendor related information about a device MAC Address
+This simple python script can be used to query [https://macaddress.io/](https://macaddress.io/) to get vendor related information about a device MAC Address

 ## Getting Started

 This scripting utility has be written using the standard library included in python 3.x All you need to get started is sign up for an account [here](https://macaddress.io/signup) and obtain your API key.